 Your blood pressure drops and all the related conditions such as heart disease and strokes become less likely to occur.

-Your blood sugar levels are regulated and you become at lower risk of developing type 2 diabetes with less sugar in your bloodstream for the pancreas to deal with.
+And your blood sugar levels are regulated and you become at lower risk of developing type 2 diabetes with less sugar in your bloodstream for the pancreas to deal with.

 Your body digests food in a more efficient way, so you don’t feel bloated or unable to process food.
 It helps with IBS and other digestive issues that are blighting the lives of people across the world.